wikimedia/operations-software-conftool/README.md

 called `conftool-sync`, but the values within each config object can be fetched (and changed) dinamically using `confctl`.

+Objects that conftool can treat are managed via a schema file; details about schema files syntax can be found in the dedicated section.

 Each type of objects has a set of tags associated with it; for example, the 'node' object (that is used to describe a server/service within a pool) has the following tags associated with it: dc (datacenter),